thedamlab/rodeo2/README.md

 ### More Notes (some redudancy)
 1. Output is currently not verbose (You will not see all debug output).
 For those of you who would like to see it, uncomment line 16 and comment line 17 in `rodeo_main.py`
 2. Output is not in order if ran in parallel.
 Output should still make sense but the accessions might not be in the same order due to parallel processing.
-3. Test outputs are in a folder titled as such.
-Please look through and make sure things make sense :)

 ### TODO list
 1. Update sacti module search for rSAM
-2. "Log10 of what?"
-3. Colors for lanthi